titimoby/lilygo-ttgo-twatch-2020-micropython/README.md

 ## Build Instructions

+Please set `ESPIDF` parameter for the esp-idf install dir.
+It needs to match Micropython expected esp-idf, otherwise a warning will be displayed (and build will probably fail) For more details refer to [Setting up the toolchain and ESP-IDF](https://github.com/littlevgl/lv_micropython/blob/master/ports/esp32/README.md#setting-up-the-toolchain-and-esp-idf)
+For more details please refer to [Micropython ESP32 README](https://github.com/micropython/micropython/blob/master/ports/esp32/README.md).

 1. `sudo apt-get install build-essential libreadline-dev libffi-dev git pkg-config libsdl2-2.0-0 libsdl2-dev python`
 2. Clone this repo
 3. Setup esp-idf and xtensa toolchain